MycroftAI/documentation/_pages/skills-review-template.md

 >

 - [ ] **Settings**
-Is the `settingsmeta.json` file well laid out?
+Is the `settingsmeta` file well laid out?
 If settings are not used, has the default file been deleted?
 If it is the default file, the first setting section will be called "Options << Name of section". >

 - [ ] **Integration Tests**
 Does the skill include sufficient integration tests, included in the `test` folder?